 In 2011 Williams was commissioned to create a large scale outdoor installation in downtown Columbus, Ohio.
 “Breath of Life/Columbus” was installed in 2012.
 During the planning of the Columbus project, Columbus Sister Cities International and Dresden Sister City Inc. commissioned Williams to travel to Dresden, Germany (sister city to Columbus) to research potential sites for a “sister installation” in Dresden.
 Working hand-in-hand with Dresden city officials and the provincial government of Saxony, Williams played a leading role in selecting the historic Dresden Cathedral Ss.
 Trinitatis as the project site.
 It took more than three years to obtain all necessary permits and permissions.
 Sponsors included: the City of Dresden, Dresden Sister City Inc., Columbus Sister Cities International, the U.S. Embassy in Berlin, and an anonymous foundation in New York, among many others.
 The artist hired lighting technicians from Coesfeld, Germany and a team of specialized installers (“climbers”) from Dresden to secure an array of energy-efficient, computer-controlled LED lighting fixtures onto the facade of the Cathedral.
 Working with a French film crew and a film director from New York, a documentary film on the project is currently in development.

 Here is an outdoor public artwork offering a compelling message for world peace, set in the heart of a city that is iconic in the horrors of war.
 As conflicts rage around the planet, humanity needs to find a path to reconciliation.
-The upcoming documentary film will have the potential to reach a global audience.
 “Breath of Life/Dresden” was a Nominee for the ”Global Fine Art Awards.”
-They called it… “an emblematic artwork of timeless and far-reaching importance.” [“Breath of Life/Dresden,” ©Stuart Williams.
+They called it… “an emblematic artwork of timeless and far-reaching importance.”
+PROJECT IMPACT: The project drew global media attention with words of praise from the U.S. Embassy in Berlin, Buckingham Palace in London, the White House and the United Nations. [“Breath of Life/Dresden,” ©Stuart Williams.
 All Rights Reserved.]
 You can see all Williams’ work at www.stuartwilliamsart.com